Tourist tweets escape from New Zealand's White Island volcano

 “The helicopters on the island looked destroyed.”

-Schade describes himself in his Twitter handle as someone who likes “helping people, photography, reading, gym, traveling, and learning new things”.
+Schade describes himself in his Twitter handle as someone who likes “helping people, photography, reading, gym, travelling, and learning new things”.
 He says he lives in San Francisco.

 “This is so hard to believe.
 Our whole tour group were literally standing at the edge of the main crater not 30 minutes before,” he tweeted.